Food & Garden Ministry

 At Omelet Bar: Mix and Match, you get a made-to-order 3 egg or egg white omelet and mix and match the fillings and toppings from a generous selection of meats and veggies, plus you get a piece of toast and a drink, all for just $7!
 Feed the body and the soul and share in conversation as we eat and have fellowship as one church.

 The Omelet Bar is available the last Sunday of each month starting at 7:30 a.m. in the Sonshine Café and is open for all there worship services.
-The Omelet Bar will take a break in March to accommodate the Lenten Fish Fry, and will resume in April.
+The Omelet Bar schedule is subject to change, please see the latest weekly eDisciple newsletter to see updates about the Omelet Bar.

 Garden Ministry